7 Ways Your College Athletic Department Can Boost Event Ticket Sales This Fall

 A big part of what attracts prospective students to a college or university is the promise of an exciting campus culture.

-That’s why using social media to show college students that your campus is a place where interesting things are happening is an effective strategy to up enrollment.
+That’s why using social media to show college students that your campus is a place where interesting things are happening is an effective strategy to up enrollment marketing.

 The universities that are succeeding with this strategy aren’t just sharing boring announcements about calendar events.
 They’re showing users all the action with photos and videos, often in real-time.